-A two-time MAAC Coach of the Year, Dermot McGrane is in his fifth season leading the Golden Griffin men’s soccer program.
+A two-time MAAC Coach of the Year, Dermot McGrane is in his sixth season leading the Golden Griffin men’s soccer program.
 McGrane, who was named the school’s 14th head coach on Jan.
-21, 2011, spent the previous nine years turning Niagara University into one of the top programs in the MAAC.
+21, 2011, spent the prior nine years turning Niagara University into one of the top programs in the MAAC.

 Canisius has continued to raise the bar since its breakthrough 2012 campaign.
 In 2014, the Griffs set or matched 11 school records, highlighted by a program-best nine wins.
 Canisius also capped the successful campaign by winning the inaugural Big 4 Shield – an annual competition among the four local soccer schools (Canisius, Buffalo, Niagara and St. Bonaventure).
 Overall, the first two classes recruited by McGrane graduated as the most successful classes in program history, with the 2015 seniors winning a school-record 32 games.

 The process of turning Canisius into a premier program is a familiar one for McGrane.
 The winningest head coach in Niagara history, McGrane inherited a program that won only 27 games in the 11 seasons prior to his arrival and then took the team to six MAAC Championship Tournament appearances, including the program's first title game in 2009.

 Overall, McGrane led Niagara to 61 wins in his nine seasons, including 39 conference victories and seven seasons of at least a .500 winning percentage versus MAAC foes.
 His success with the Purple Eagles did not go unnoticed by his peers, earning MAAC Coach of the Year accolades in back-to-back seasons following the 2005 and 2006 campaigns.